Chakradhar-Jeereddy/Postgre-adminstration/13_RelocatePG_WALDir.md

 ```
   $ pg_ctl -D $PGDATA stop -mf
   $ rsync -avzh $PGDATA/pg_wal/ /wals
+The files are transferred in "archive" mode, which  ensures  that  symbolic  links,
+       devices,  attributes,  permissions, ownerships, etc. are preserved in the transfer.
+Additionally, compression will
+       be used to reduce the size of data portions of the transfer.

 ```
 - Create a symlink after removing the old WAL directory:
 ```